isomerpages/moe-bendemeersec/_cca/Uniformed Groups/Girl Guides.md

 ![](/images/Cca/cca-girlguides-03.jpg)

-*If you know me personally, you would find that I am quite a shy person.
+<p style="text-align:justify; font-style:italic">If you know me personally, you would find that I am quite a shy person.
 I would never go out of my house and mostly stayed at home like a molding troglodyte.
 So when the teachers- in- charge of Girl Guides selected me as the Commander Leader, you could imagine how much I wanted to crawl into a hole and never come out of it, forever.
 However, I did realise that this was a precious opportunity presented to me.
 Of course, this comes with heavy responsibilities but I wanted to break out of my shell and experience new things.
 I know that I’m not the best at leading, but I am fortunate to have two Assistant Commander Leaders to lend me invaluable assistance and I enjoy working together with them.
-I am slowly but surely combating my reluctance to step out but my leadership position definitely helps me to reach out to more people.*
+I am slowly but surely combating my reluctance to step out but my leadership position definitely helps me to reach out to more people.</p>

 **- Yee Zihui (Company Leader)**